chicago-joe/ML-Predicting-Equity-Prices-SentimentData/_docker/ML-IB-Trading-Docker/README.md

 ### Procedure

 - docker-compose up -d

 Make sure all services are up and running.
-NOTE: pgweb is often down at first because postgres is still starting.
+NOTE: phpweb is often down at first because postgres is still starting.
 Wait a few seconds, re-run docker-compose up -d and phpweb will come online.

-NOTE: To rebuild the entire docker container:
-- docker-compose up --build --force-recreate --no-deps -d
+NOTE: To rebuild the entire docker container: docker-compose up --build --force-recreate --no-deps -d

 - now go to Flower UI:  http://127.0.0.1:5010